 Mark C. Poloncarz is Erie County’s eighth County Executive.
 Now in his third term as County Executive, Mark works every day to ensure Erie County government is focused on its core mission: protecting public health and safety while providing the programs and services that residents and taxpayers demand in an efficient and effective way.

 Under his guidance Erie County has enjoyed balanced budgets along with lower tax rates and increased investments in county roads, parks, libraries, and cultural organizations every year since he took office.
 Mark’s prudent fiscal leadership has resulted in a significantly improved county credit rating along with a greatly reduced debt load.

-County Executive Poloncarz remains focused on the protection and promotion of the health and wellbeing of county residents extends even further.
+County Executive Poloncarz’ focus on the protection and promotion of the health and wellbeing of county residents extends even further.
 In 2022 he created the Office of Health Equity to help ensure that all underserved residents, marginalized communities, and communities of color have equal access to preventative health care.
 Mark also created the Erie County Opioid Epidemic Task Force in 2016 to combat the opioid crisis sweeping the county, and later that year he served on the National Opioid Crisis Task Force alongside national peers developing community responses to the opioid epidemic.
 Since Mark created the Erie County Task Force programs developed in Erie County are being copied across the nation.

-In 2018, Mark’s leadership was critical to in passing new local laws covering public health, governmental ethics, and fair housing.
+Mark’s leadership has been critical to passing new local laws covering public health, governmental ethics, and fair housing.
 In addition, in 2018 Mr. Poloncarz re-affirmed Erie County’s commitment to the Paris Climate Agreement, with Erie County government already reducing its greenhouse gas emissions by 28%.
 He also continues to be a staunch advocate for women, seniors, veterans, and the disabled.